timescale/docs/migrate/troubleshooting.md

 to adjust the ownership of the jobs and/or the associated stored procedures and functions as you wish.

-## Extension Availability
+## Extension availability

 There are a vast number of PostgreSQL extensions available in the wild.
 Timescale supports many of the most popular extensions, but not all extensions.
 Before migrating, check that the extensions you are using are supported on Timescale.
-Consult the [list of supported extensions][supported-extensions].
+Consult the [list of supported extensions].

-[supported-extensions]: /use-timescale/:currentVersion:/extensions/
+[list of supported extensions]: /use-timescale/:currentVersion:/extensions/

 ## Timescaledb extension in the public schema